Blog Layout

 • Bring activities/reinforcers with you to the gathering - You can bring a bag with you that is filled with reinforcing toys/activities or sensory regulatory stimuli.
 Some examples can include: Picasso tiles, slime, putty, play-dough.
 Bring enough so you are not using the same activity for the entire duration of the event.
 This will help keep the attention of the child.

 • Prepare family/friends and be an advocate - The needs of a child on the spectrum are diverse.
 They may not like to be touched, may have difficulty with social situations, or have limited ability to communicate.
 Let others attending know about what these special needs may be.
 Importantly, be an advocate for your child when they are unable.
-If, for example, they are not comfortable giving/getting hugs from others do not be afraid to voice this to others.
+If, for example, they are not comfortable giving/getting hugs from others, do not be afraid to voice this to others.
 It is also an excellent opportunity to discuss consent and personal autonomy with your child.

 Travel